apache/pinot/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~

 One can also run the Pinot demonstration by checking out the code on GitHub, compiling it, and running it.
 Compiling
-Pinot requires JDK 8 or later and Apache Maven 3.
+Pinot requires JDK 8 or later, Apache Maven 3 and `Apache Thrift<https://thrift.apache.org/docs/install/>`_.

 #.
 Check out the code from GitHub (https://github.com/apache/incubator-pinot)
 #.
-With Maven installed, run ``mvn install package -DskipTests -Pbin-dist`` in the directory in which you checked out Pinot.
+With Maven installed, run ``mvn install package -DskipTests -Pbin-dist -Pbuild-thrift`` in the directory in which you checked out Pinot.
 #.
 Make the generated scripts executable ``cd pinot-distribution/target/apache-pinot-incubating-<version>-SNAPSHOT-bin; chmod +x bin/*.sh``

 Trying out Offline quickstart demo